alexisraelmtz/algoViewer/README.md

 #### On mouse:

 - Right Click:
-  - Adds Node.
+  - Adds a single Node.
-  - First 2 Nodes Default to Starting and Target Node.
+  - First 2 Nodes Default to Starting and Target Node, with Yellow and Orange colors correspondingly.
   - After 2 right clicks, it defaults to Wall Nodes.
 - Left Click:
   - Removes the selected Node which ever type it corresponds.

 #### On Press Keyboard:

-- `C`: Clear Entire Graph
+- `C`: Clear Entire Graph.

 ---